bt1142msstate/Query/README.md

 🛠️ MARC Field Support

 Add and filter on any MARC field (assuming your system supports the MARC standard).
+Group multiple MARC field values into a single column (e.g., value1, value2), or separate them into individual columns (e.g., Marc590, Marc590 2nd).

 🤖 AI Support (Coming Soon)